solaranamnesis/randolph-kirkpatrick/nummulosphere/part-2-full-text-english.md

 It is no more difficult to explain the existence of magnesium in igneous rocks, Eozoon, _etc._, than in dolomitic limestones.
 In reply to my enquiry, Sir John Murray kindly informed me that the percentage of magnesium in the older parts of huge living Tridacna-shells was greater than in the younger parts.
 Here, at any rate, the dolomitization must have been due to the magnesium salts in the sea.
 The aluminium in igneous rocks is not so easily accounted for.
 Either it must have diffused out from a really azoic zone composed of salts of the metals, or, like magnesium, it must have come from the sea.
 There seems to be no other reasonable alternative.
 In my opinion the sea was the source.
 Some salts of aluminium, the sulphate for example, are so soluble that it is difficult to get crystals of them.
 When the ocean became precipitated on to the scarcely cooled crust of the planet, it must have taken up vast quantities of various salts.
 The present scarcity or total lack of aluminium* in sea water may simply be due to the fact of the salts of the metal having been used up to form the feldspars, mica, _etc._, now found in the metamorphosed paleonummulitic or igneous rocks.

+*) The aluminium in clays, shales and certain minerals (_e.g._, Bauxite) has probably been derived either directly or remotely from decomposed igneous rocks.

 Fundamentally there is but little difference between chalk and granite.
 Both are formed of layer upon layer of nummulitic reefs, including an admixture of plankton* organisms, _viz._, Radiolaria, coccoliths, rhabdoliths, and diatoms.
 In the upper chalk the silex, which is usually in bands, is derived mainly from sponge spicules (see papers by Sollas, Hinde and Zittel).
 The flint is usually in well-marked layers because the sponges grew on the fairly level surfaces of reefs.
 In the case of granite the silex is derived mainly from skeletons of unicellular organisms which rained down continually.
 Chalk has not been subject to igneous action, consequently the silex has diffused out unchanged, only exceptionally becoming a silicate, as in the slender glauconite core found in potstones or paramoudras.
 In granite, on the other hand, heat caused the silex to become a silicate and, perhaps, hastened the solution and removal of the lime.

+*) Plankton - organisms living at the surface; benthos - organisms living at the bottom of the sea.

 In some very interesting examples of "Eozoon" and "salit-skarn" from Finland, very kindly sent to me by Professor Otto Trüstedt* I can see zones rich in Radiolaria alternating with calcareous zones not so rich.
 In comparison with Canadian examples, the Finnish specimens are only half-baked.

+*) Prof. Trüstedt tells me that the fragments of Eozoon formed part of the block figured by Liesegang in Geologische Diffusionen, p.
+135, Fig. 19.
+See also Otto Trüstedt.
+Bull. comm.
+Geol.
+Finlande.
+Die Erzlagerstätten von Pitkäranta, pp. 235, 246-249.

 A so-called specimen of "Eozoon" is nothing but a piece of altered nummulitic limestone reef permeated with skeletons of Radiolaria and Diatoms.
 In some examples the silica united with magnesium salts and iron to form olivine.
 In others the silicated bands are formed of loganite (hydrous silicate of iron, magnesia and alumina).
 It is interesting to find silicate of alumina forming in a non-igneous rock, thereby affording evidence that the feldspar, mica, _etc._, of igneous rocks had not taken up all the aluminium.